Michaelangel007/rect2d_intersection/README.md

 ... we immediately notice two problems:

-1) We need to change `return true` to a distance if the two rectangles are separated, and
+1) We need to change `return false` to a distance if the two rectangles are separated, and
 2) When the rectangles are overlapping _we have a positive distance_ instead of zero.

 The first is trivial to solve.
 Just remove the trivial reject.